About Read the Plan Recent Changes

 We're also required to educate the public about preventing water pollution.
 This includes helping people understand where stormwater flows in the city.
 We also teach people about the best ways to avoid polluting local streams.

-We report our work each year to North Carolina Department of Environmental Quality.
+We report our work each year to NC Department of Environmental Quality.